Jbleezy/BO2-Reimagined/README.md

 * Removed bottom part of perk machine model

 ### Tombstone Soda
-* Added in solo and Grief
+* Added in solo and Encounter
 * Powerup no longer removed when revived
 * Powerup removed when downed again after being revived or respawning
 * Unlimited time to pick up powerup